How to Create a Visual Expert Project with SQL Server T‑SQL Code

 - Click on “Folders and/or files” in the next window.

-- Specify where your SQL Server code is located
+- Specify the location of your SQL Server code by clicking on “Add files”.

 Step 2 – Select the objects you wish to analyze